apigee-labs/rapier/README.md

 ## <a name="sdk_generators">SDK Generators

 Rapier provides tools for generating SDK libraries for Javascript and Python from Rapier specifications.
-You can also genenrate SDKs by generating OpenAPI specifications from Rapier specs and then genenrating SDKs from those.
+You can also generate SDKs by generating OpenAPI specifications from Rapier specs and then generating SDKs from those.
 We wrote separate SDKs generators for Rapier becuae we believe that we can produce better SDKs for Rapier APIs from Rapier's higher-level constructs than can be generated from the lower-level OpenAPI specification.
 The generators are in the utils directory and have the same prereqs as the validators.

 Usage of the generators is